FluffyFu/finacial_analyzer/README.md

-Code for summarizing spendings from different credit cards.
+Code for pulling spendings from different credit cards.